 By using a headless configuration, developers can use CS-Cart to manage store data such as products, orders, and customers, but have the freedom to design and build a custom front-end store interface to fit their needs.
 The result is a tailor-made shopping experience that is unique to the requirements of the business.

-To implement a headless scenario with CS-Cart, developers should use the provided API, which allows access to most of the platform features.
+To implement a headless CMS scenario with CS-Cart, developers should use the provided API, which allows access to most of the platform features.
 The output is usually in JSON or XML format.
 The CS-Cart API documentation provides comprehensive information on how to use and extend the default API to create custom solutions.
+When integrating a headless CMS, it’s crucial to leverage the API effectively for seamless headless CMS implementation.

 Our use cases